Steigner/RM1_ROS/README.md

 | -------------------------- | --------------------------- |
 | Control framework          | ROS Melodic                 |
 | Prog. lang.                | Python 2                    |

+## Note
+**!
+Attention !** the problem occurred in rosbridge, which showed an error, for full functionality and unslowed communication it is necessary to make a modification in the file: /opt/ros/<rosdistro>/share/rosbridge_server/launch/rosbridge_websocket.launch.
+Change "unregister_timeout" [[#138](https://github.com/RobotWebTools/rosbridge_suite/issues/138)].
+Example is in file [rosbridge_websocket.launch](https://github.com/Steigner/RM1_ROS/blob/main/rosbridge_websocket.launch).

 ## ROS
 This application was tested mainly on **ROS Melodic Morenia**, but there is option to use in another distors, but samoe scripts must be changed.